felixdintner/SensorHub/README.md

 ![Settings page](/Docs/Images/settings.png)

-4. Here an example of the payload being transmitted by the device to the Azure IoT Hub:
+4. Bravo!
+That's all.
+Now your Calumino Sensor Hub will stream the metrics data, such as people or door counting values directly to your Azure IoT Hub.
+Here an example of the payload:
 ```bash
 {"schema": "CALUMINO_V2", "utcMSecs": 1642738249209, "data": {"eventType": "EVT_IM_ALIVE", "serialNum": "0000f2297a64", "mac": "dca632b0f7fd", "hwVer": 537276672, "swVer": 537469696, "peopleCount": 0, "visibleCount": 0, "currentEnter": 0, "currentExit": 0, "relativeCount": 0, "areaCounters": {}, "bootUptimeSecs": 145348}}
 ```